Defani/RasterViz/README.md

 ## Overview

-QRVIZ is a QGIS plugin designed to simplify raster visualization workflows using customizable color maps and enhanced raster display utilities.
-The plugin helps users quickly visualize raster datasets for remote sensing, GIS analysis, environmental mapping, and land cover interpretation.
+**QRVIZ** is a Python-based QGIS plugin developed to simplify raster visualization workflows inside QGIS.
+The plugin focuses on rapid raster rendering, custom colormap generation, RGB visualization, and scientific raster display optimization for remote sensing and GIS applications.

-This plugin is suitable for:

-* Remote sensing analysis
-* Vegetation index visualization
-* DEM and terrain rendering
-* Land cover interpretation
-* Scientific raster presentation
-* GIS education and training
+The plugin integrates QGIS Python API (`PyQGIS`) with `PyQt5`, `GDAL`, and raster processing utilities to provide lightweight visualization tools directly inside the QGIS desktop environment.

+**Developed by:** Defani Arman Alfitriansyah **Institution:** Faculty of Forestry and Environmental Science, Universitas Kuningan **Year:** 2026

 ---